RISHABH1270/Kubernetes_Cheatsheet/README.md

 This is a concise, beginner-oriented reference guide containing essential Kubernetes commands I’m using while practicing locally with Minikube.
 I will continue to expand it with additional commands and detailed explanations — updates coming soon! 🚀

+Kubernetes takes care of all the concerns like container networking, resource management, security, high availability, fault tolerance, service discovery, scalability, load balancing, and orchestration—providing an enterprise-level solution for managing containerized applications at scale.

 ## 🚀 Start Minikube

 Minikube is a local Kubernetes environment designed to simplify learning and development.
 It allows you to run a Kubernetes cluster on your local machine using Docker or a compatible container runtime.